rock-hu/minor-projects/openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/21_TS_compatibility.rst

     frontend_status: Done

 |TS| allows covariant array assignment as in |TS| all types are of the
-refrence kind. |LANG| has value types, and the array of elements of a value type cannot be assigned into an array of a reference type:
+reference kind. |LANG| has value types, and the array of elements of a value type cannot be assigned into an array of a reference type:

 .. code-block:: typescript